Stremio/stremio-addon-sdk/README.md

 Publishing to IPFS requires a Supernode, if one is not given, then it will presume that a Supernode is running locally and attempt to connect to it.

-`./cli/publish.js <addonUrl>` - publish the add-on at the provided transport URL
+`./cli/publish.js <addonUrl>` - publish the addon at the provided transport URL

 Options: